A metric Kan-Thurston theorem: Closing remarks

 It is natural to ask whether there is a version of Theorem~A in which `locally CAT(0)' is replaced by the stronger condition `locally CAT($-1$)'.
 The author posed this question in~\cite[Q~1.23]{besques}.
-The proof of Theorem~A, and all proofs of the Kan-Thurston theorem that this author knows of, use direct products to increase dimension.
-The direct product of two geodesics is a flat plane, and so cannot be a subspace of a CAT($-1$)-space, which indicates that any proof of a locally CAT($-1$) Kan-Thurston theorem would have to involve a new idea.
+As a first step in answering this question which is of interest in its own right: can one construct high-dimensional locally CAT($-1$) spaces that are acyclic but not contractible?

 In~\cite[theorem~20.2]{janswi}, Januszkiewicz and \'Swi\c{a}tkowski show that for any finite simplicial complex $X$, there exists a CAT($-1$) simplicial complex $S_X$ and a group $H_X$ acting properly cocompactly and simplicially on $S_X$, such that the quotient $S_X/H_X$ is homotopy equivalent to $X$.
-This result can be viewed as a CAT($-1$) version of property~\ref{condb} of Theorem~A, and gives a new proof of the main theorem of~\cite{LearyNucinkis}, at least in the case when $X$ is a finite complex.
+This result can be viewed as a CAT($-1$) but non-natural version of property~\ref{condb} of Theorem~A for finite complexes.
 Corollaries 20.4~and~20.5 of~\cite{janswi} answer a question posed by the author in~\cite[Q~1.24]{besques}.

-To see the connection between theorem~20.2 of~\cite{janswi} and property~\ref{condb} of Theorem~A, let $\widetilde T_X$ denote the universal cover of the locally CAT(0) cubical complex $T_X$ in Theorem~A, and let $G_X$ be the group of all self-maps of $\widetilde T_X$ that project to either the identity map or to $\tau$ on $T_X$.
-Then $G_X$ acts properly on the CAT(0) cubical complex $\widetilde T_X$, and property~\ref{condb} of Theorem~A states that $\widetilde T_X/G_X$ is homotopy equivalent to $X$.
-In the case when $X$ is finite, this action is cocompact.
-The CAT($-1$) condition is stronger than the CAT(0) condition.
-On the other hand, the group $H_X$ in~\cite[theorem~20.2]{janswi} contains large finite subgroups, whereas $G_X$ has a torsion-free subgroup of index~2.
-Moveover, the construction of $H_X$ and $S_X$ lacks the naturality properties enjoyed by $T_X$, and does not appear to generalize to the case when $X$ is infinite, even if $X$ is finite-dimensional.

-In~\cite{Hausmann}, Hausmann gave a version of the Kan-Thurston theorem using only duality groups: for every finite $X$, he constructed a duality group $G_X$ so that an Eilenberg-Mac~Lane space for $G_X$ has the same homology as $X$.
-The fundamental group of $T_X$ is not in general a duality group, but one could ask whether there is a CAT(0) or CAT($-1$) version of Hausmann's result.

-In~\cite[theorem~21]{jiogra}, our Theorem~A is used to construct examples of groups of type $FL$ for which the natural map from polynomially-bounded cohomology to ordinary cohomology is not injective.
-This construction uses the locally CAT(0) metric on $T_X$, the fact that $T_X$ is finite whenever $X$ is, and the naturality of $T_X$ for injective simplicial maps of $X$.